Category 1

 Here’s what I’ve noticed about my resolutions over the last decade.

-They often are held up by a foundation of “I need to get it together” and that’s not a very sturdy foundation.
+• They often are held up by a foundation of “I need to get it together,” and I don’t think shame is ever really a sturdy foundation.

-I’ve also found that I set a slew of goals and never really check back on them.
-I’m quick to grovel over the failure but I never think to step back, recalculate, and keep moving forward.
-I reserve results for January and February and then count my losses after that.
+Each new year, I would often find myself setting a slew of goals but never really checking back in on them.
+I reserved results for January and February and then basically counted my losses after that.

-Those feelings still remain but how I am choosing to approach these feelings in the New Year is completely different than how I’ve ever done it before.
+Those feelings still remain, but how I choose to approach these feelings in the New Year is completely different than how I’ve ever done it before.

 Enter rhythms.